OpenBMB/MiniCPM-V/README.md

 TODO：case画图展示 @蔡天驰

 ## OmniLMM 3B
-OmniLMM 3B (i.e., MiniCPM-Omni) is an efficient version for deployment.
-The model is built based on SigLip 400M and MiniCPM 2.4B, and trained in a smilar way to OmniLMM 12B.
-Notable features include:
+OmniLMM 3B (i.e., MiniCPM-Omni) is an efficient version with promising performance for deployment.
+The model is built based on SigLip 400M and MiniCPM 2.4B, connected by perceiver resampler.
+Notable features of OmniLLM 3B include:

 - **High Efficiency.** OmniLLM 3B can be efficiently deployed on most GPU cards and personal computers, and even on edge devices such as mobilephones.
-Due to the significantly fewer tokens used to represent the images (i.e., 64 in OmniLMM 3B vs. 512+ in counterpart models), OmniLMM 3B can operate with less memory cost and higher speed during inference.
+In terms of visual encoding, we compress the image representations into 64 tokens via perciever resampler, which is significantly fewer than other LMMs based on MLP architecture (typically >512 tokens).
+This allows OmniLLM 3B to operate with much less memory cost and higher speed during inference.

-- **Promising Performance.** OmniLMM 3B achieves promising performance on multiple benchmarks (including MMMU, MME and MMbech), surpassing existing LMMs built on Phi-2.
-The model supports bilingual mulitmodal interaction in English and Chinese, and endows rich multimodal world knowledge.
+- **Promising Performance.** OmniLMM 3B achieves state-of-the-art performance on multiple benchmarks (including MMMU, MME and MMbech, etc) among models with comparable sizes, surpassing existing LMMs built on Phi-2.
+It even achieves comparable or better performance than the 9.6B Qwen-VL-Chat.

+- **Bilingual Support.** OmniLMM 3B is the first edge-deployable LMM supporting bilingual mulitmodal interaction in English and Chinese.
+This is achieved by generalizating mulitmodal capabilites across languages, a technique from our ICLR 2024 spotlight paper.

 | **Method**       | **Parameters** | **MME(P)** | **MMB-dev(en)** | **MMB-dev(zh)** | **MMMU-val** | **CMMMU-val** |